Insta360 One update adds 'pro-level' video stabilization

 Afterwards, I plugged the One into my iPhone, exported the same clip from both the old app and the new app, and then combined the clips in Adobe Premiere Pro to create a side-by-side comparison video.
 As you can see, the new stabilization is surprisingly effective, even when my dog was running at full speed -- the trees and buildings don't bounce around like jelly.
 The same goes for the 360 version of the video processed by the new app.

 In addition, the mobile app has a couple of new FreeCapture tools for turning 360 clips into fix-frame videos: "Pivot Points" lets you set center points at specific frames, which then generate a smooth camera panning movement; and "SmartTrack" lets you pick a key object for the app to track automatically.
-Both features, along with the old handheld mode (now dubbed "ViewFinder"), can be used interchangeably in a single clip.
+Both features, along with the old handheld mode (now dubbed "ViewFinder"), can be used interchangeably in a single clip; and you can toggle them at any time by simply pressing down at your desired spot in the video.
 In fact, for my comparison video earlier, I used the old app's manual ViewFinder mode to recreate the pivot point path in my other clip.
-If you're a fan of hyperlapse, you can also apply this effect -- from 2x all the way up to 64x -- when exporting fix-frame clips.
+If you're a fan of hyperlapse, you can also apply this effect -- from 2x all the way up to 64x -- using the "Edit" tool when exporting fix-frame clips.

 What remains to be seen is how well the new stabilization works in dimmer environments.
 At the time of writing, the software I tested was not yet optimized for stabilizing indoor footage, but the company promised that this will be ready when the updated app becomes available in the App Store.
 Until then, feel free to check out Insta360's own comparison video of the One versus a smartphone on a gimbal below.